johnpuddephatt/stgeorges/_pages/apply.md

       <fieldset>
         <legend>Convictions</legend>
-        {% include fields/radio.html name="have_you_ever_been_convicted_of_an_offence?" label="Have you ever been convicted of an offence?" values="yes,no" help="This post is exempt from the provisions of section 4 (2) of the Rehabilitation of Offenders Act 1974, by virtue of the Rehabilitation Act 1974 (Exceptions) Order 1975.
+        <p class="fieldset-intro">This post is exempt from the provisions of section 4 (2) of the Rehabilitation of Offenders Act 1974, by virtue of the Rehabilitation Act 1974 (Exceptions) Order 1975.
 Due to the nature of the position, the person appointed would have to be cleared for Child Protection purposes in line with Working Together to Safeguarding (2013).
-This will include an enhanced Disclosure and Barring Service check (DBS)." required="true" %}
+This will include an enhanced Disclosure and Barring Service check (DBS).</p>
+        {% include fields/radio.html fieldset="convictions" name="have_you_ever_been_convicted_of_an_offence?" label="Have you ever been convicted of an offence?" values="yes,no" required="true" %}
+        {% include fields/textarea.html fieldset="convictions" name="details_of_any_convictions" %}

       </fieldset>

     <div class="tab-footer-navigation">